Gavin-Sun555/go-tutorial-exercise-solution/README.md

 # go-tutorial-exercise-solution
-My implementation of the go tutorial exercise as I learn go.
-See https://tour.golang.org/ for the tutorial
+My implementation of the go tutorial exercise as I learn go as a beginer.
+See https://tour.golang.org/ for the tutorial.
+All discussions are welcomed.